smcoder123/Web_crawler-without-the-use-of-browser-automation-/README.md

 # Pre-install Requirements
 The entire program is written in python3 programming languages.
-Python libraries like BeautifulSoup, pandas and requests should be pre-installed.
+Python libraries like BeautifulSoup, pandas, datetime and requests should be pre-installed.
 The main python file for the crawler is weathercrawl1.py

 # Description about the program